Eddyconnect/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-# Solutions to tasks on Python - Object-relational mapping
+# Solutions to alx tasks on Python - Object-relational mapping